aws-samples/cloud-experiments/ai-services/README.md

 Usability update for ``comprehend_syntax`` function to split ``part of speech`` dictionary value into separate Tag and Score columns.

 #### Launch - Release 30 APR 2019
-This is the launch release which builds the CloudStory API for using AWS AI services to analyze public data.
+This is the launch release which builds the AWS Open Data Analytics API for using AWS AI services to analyze public data.

 ---